Cellular $E_k$-algebras: Homology and spectral sequences

 of the action map $M \otimes X \to X$ and the map $M \otimes X \to \bunit \otimes X \cong X$ induced by $\epsilon$.
 In other words, these are the indecomposables of the monad $M \otimes -$ with respect to the augmentation $M \otimes - \Rightarrow \mr{Id}$ induced by the augmentation $\epsilon$.

-We then define \emph{homotopy orbits} $X \sslash M$ to be its left derived functor.
+\newglossaryentry{homotopyorbits}{ name={\ensuremath{\sslash}}, description={Homotopy orbits}, type=symbols } We then define \emph{homotopy orbits} $X \gls{homotopyorbits} M$ to be its left derived functor.
 If $M$ is cofibrant in $\sfC$, then the monad $M \otimes -$ satisfies the axioms of Section \ref{sec:homotopy-theory-algebras}.
 By Section \ref{sec:simplicial-formula-indecomposables}, if $X$ is cofibrant in $\sfC$, this derived functor may be computed as the thick geometric realization of the two-sided bar construction

 As in the previous section there is a strongly convergent spectral sequence

 with $d^1$-differential given by an alternating sum of the maps induced by the augmentation, the multiplication of $M$, and the action of $M$ on $X$.
 If there is a K\"unneth theorem available then we may identify $E^2_{*, p,\ast}$ with $\mathrm{Tor}_p^{H_{*, *}(M;\bk)}(\bk[\bunit],H_{*,*}(X;A))$.